onedata/onedata-documentation/doc/space_managment.md

 <img style="float:right;margin: 0px 0px" src="img/spaces/default_space_with_files_and_user.png">

 The contents of the default space are presented as a root directory for your spaces.
-Default space contains a single directory called `spaces`, which allows you to access files in other manually created spaces.
+Default space contains a single directory called `spaces`, which allows you to access files in your other spaces.
+This is especially convenient for command line access, where you can access all your spaces from a single directory.

 ### Working with multiple spaces
 To understand the hierarchy of spaces, lets go through an example: